MangelMaxime/Nacara/docs/content/plugins/fsharp-api.md

 :::warning Two things to get right
 Point it at a **built** assembly - the plugin compiles nothing for you.
-And build with `GenerateDocumentationFile`, because the prose comes from the `.xml` file beside the assembly.
+And build with `GenerateDocumentationFile`: the prose comes from the `.xml` file beside the assembly.
 :::

 ## What you get